 Avoid driving alone if possible.

-Do not have bags or briefcases visible in the
+Do not have bags or briefcases visible in the car, use the boot.

 Cell (mobile) phones should not be visible.

 Avoid driving through high crime or unfamiliar areas, or at night when the roads are quiet.

 Know your destination and directions to it; be alert if you get lost.

 Make a mental note of any Police Stations in the vicinity.

 When approaching a red robot (traffic light), particularly at night, slow down so that you only reach it when it turns green.